YiDingg/YiDingg/AnalogIC/Phase Noise and Jitter in Mixed-Signal Circuits.md

 以及常用的 jitter calculators:
+- [Phase Noise to RMS Jitter Calculator](<https://markimicrowave.com/technical-resources/tools/phase-noise-jitter-calculator/>): Convert phase noise into RMS phase jitter.
-- [Phase Noise to Jitter Calculator](https://www.sitime.com/phase-noise-and-jitter-calculator) – Convert phase noise to phase jitter (rms) for a specified offset frequency range.
+- [Phase Noise to Integrated Jitter Calculator](https://www.sitime.com/phase-noise-and-jitter-calculator): Convert phase noise to phase jitter (rms) for a specified offset frequency range.
 Plot phase noise data and export results as a png, csv or PDF file.
-- [Jitter Budget Spreadsheet Calculator](https://www.sitime.com/jitter-budget-calculator) – Estimate total jitter by connecting several elements in series, given each element's random and deterministic jitter contribution.
+- [Jitter Budget Spreadsheet Calculator](https://www.sitime.com/jitter-budget-calculator): Estimate total jitter by connecting several elements in series, given each element's random and deterministic jitter contribution.
 Alternatively, begin with a jitter target, then budget jitter for each element to meet this target.
-- [RMS to Eye-closure Jitter Calculator](https://www.sitime.com/rms-eye-closure-jitter-calculator) – Computes the eye-closure in a BER bathtub plot due to the random component of TIE jitter (in ps rms) in a signal.
+- [RMS to Eye-closure Jitter Calculator](https://www.sitime.com/rms-eye-closure-jitter-calculator): Computes the eye-closure in a BER bathtub plot due to the random component of TIE jitter (in ps rms) in a signal.
 Alternatively, calculate a crest factor for your specific application.
-- [RMS to Peak-peak Jitter Calculator](https://www.sitime.com/rms-peak-peak-jitter-calculator) – Evaluate a jitter distribution at a specified probability to convert an rms value of jitter into a peak-to-peak value.
+- [RMS to Peak-peak Jitter Calculator](https://www.sitime.com/rms-peak-peak-jitter-calculator): Evaluate a jitter distribution at a specified probability to convert an rms value of jitter into a peak-to-peak value.
 A quick reference table is also provided to estimate probabilities.
-- [Phase Noise Spreadsheet Calculator](https://www.sitime.com/phase-noise-spreadsheet-calculator) – Calculate phase jitter from measured phase noise data, including jitter filtering.
+- [Phase Noise Spreadsheet Calculator](https://www.sitime.com/phase-noise-spreadsheet-calculator): Calculate phase jitter from measured phase noise data, including jitter filtering.
 Plus, learn all the math behind these calculations.

 ## References